AdobeDocs/analytics.en/help/export/analytics-data-feed/create-feed.md

 >[!IMPORTANT]
 >
 >The destinations described in this section are legacy, and are not recommended.
-Instead, use one of the following destinations when creating a data feed: Amazon S3, Google Cloud Platform, Azure RBAC, and Azure SAS.
+Instead, use one of the following destinations when creating a data feed: Amazon S3, Google Cloud Platform, Azure RBAC, or Azure SAS.
 See [Create and configure a data feed](#create-and-configure-a-data-feed) for detailed information about each of these recommended destinations.

 The following information provides configuration information for each of the legacy destinations: